Grant Morrison: 2000s

 Starting in November 2005, DC published All-Star Superman, a twelve-issue story arc by Morrison and Frank Quitely.
 Not so much a revamp or reboot of Superman, the series presents an out-of-continuity "iconic" Superman for new readers.
 All-Star Superman won the Eisner Award for Best New Series in 2006, the Best Continuing Series Eisner Award in 2007 and several Eagle Awards in the UK.
 It won three Harvey Awards in 2008 and the Eisner Award for Best Continuing Series in 2009.
 In the same year, Morrison and Quitely worked on pop star Robbie Williams' album Intensive Care, providing intricate Tarot card designs for the packaging and cover of the CD.

 Morrison provided outline story and script work for two video games, Battlestar Galactica (2003) and Predator: Concrete Jungle (2005), both by Vivendi Universal.
 In 2006, New Line Cinema optioned We3 as a film project with Morrison attached as screenwriter.
 The following year, Morrison wrote the adaptation of the video game Area 51 home console game for Paramount in development with CFP Productions producing.

 In 2006 Morrison was voted as the No. 2 favourite comic book writer of all time by Comic Book Resources.
 That same year, Morrison began writing Batman for DC with issue No. 655, reintroducing the character of Damian Wayne and signalling the beginning of a seven-year-long run on the character across multiple titles.
-They wrote the relaunch of The Authority and Wildcats, with the art of Gene Ha and Jim Lee respectively, for DC's Wildstorm imprint.
+They wrote relaunches of The Authority and Wildcats, with the art of Gene Ha and Jim Lee respectively, for DC's Wildstorm imprint.
 WildC.A.T.S. went on hiatus after one issue, The Authority was discontinued after two.
 The scheduling of The Authority conflicted with 52 and Morrison was unhappy with the reviews: "And then I saw the reviews on issue one and I just thought 'fuck this'.".
 It eventually concluded without Morrison's involvement in Keith Giffen's The Authority: The Lost Year.

 At the 2007 San Diego Comic-Con, DC Comics announced that Morrison would write Final Crisis, a seven-issue mini-series slated to appear in 2008 with J. G. Jones handling the art.
 Morrison announced that 2008 would see publication of the follow-up to 2004's Seaguy called Seaguy 2: The Slaves of Mickey Eye, the second part of a planned three part series.